PeppeBrischetto/Analysis_tracker_v1.0/Analysis/README.txt

 A_plot_padSpectrum_2.C  plot the charge spectrum of a single pad with a condition
 			on the hit multiplicity in a time window

-A_plot_EnergyVsChannel.C plot the charge vs digitizer channel in a TH2 for each digitizer

 A_plot_EnergyVsPad.C	plot the charge vs pad in a TH2 for each row